On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Luminosity function and Luminosity density

 \subsection{Spectral energy distributions}

 We fit spectral energy distributions (SEDs) to the galaxies in the brightest magnitude bins in both redshift ranges to examine their nature.
-We obtain the rest frame photometry for our sources in different filters from UV to mid-IR, by matching the positions to the COSMOS 2015 \citep{2016ApJS..224...24L} catalogue.
-For sources that do not have photometry in Far-IR bands, we use the deblended catalogue from \citet{2018ApJ...864...56J} and the HerMES catalogue \citep[Herschel Multi-tiered Extragalactic Survey;][]{2012MNRAS.424.1614O}.
+We obtain the rest-frame photometry for our sources in different filters from UV to mid-IR, by matching the positions to the COSMOS2015 catalogue.
+For sources that do not have photometry in the Far-IR bands, we used the deblended photometry from \citet{2018ApJ...864...56J} and the HerMES catalogue \citep[Herschel Multi-tiered Extragalactic Survey;][]{2012MNRAS.424.1614O}.

 An SED model comprising two components is fitted to the photometry.
-The first component is the stellar emissions from the galaxies and the other component is from the dust emissions coming from the star forming regions.
-The stellar emission templates are created using stellar population synthesis models of \citet{2003MNRAS.344.1000B}, assuming a \citet{2003PASP..115..763C} initial mass function for solar metallicity.
-The sources we have at hand are very bright UV galaxies, so we need stellar emission models for a very young population of stars.
-We chose models of single stellar population (SSP) with a varying age from 0.01 to 13.18 Gyr, in 30 steps of size log age $\sim$ 0.1.
+The first component is the stellar emissions from the galaxies and the other component is from the dust emissions coming from the star-forming regions.
+The stellar emission templates are created using stellar population synthesis models of \citet{2003MNRAS.344.1000B}, assuming the \citet{2003PASP..115..763C} initial mass function for solar metallicity.
+We chose models of the single stellar population (SSP) with a varying age from 0.01 to 13.18 Gyr, in 30 steps of size log age $\sim$ 0.1.
 These templates are reddened by assuming the \citet{2000ApJ...533..682C} dust extinction model, with the $E(B-V)$ values ranging from 0.0 to 4.0 in steps of 0.14.
-In total we have 900 stellar emission models.
-We complement these with the the mid to far infra-red models created by \citet{2007ApJ...657..810D}.
+In total, we have 900 stellar emission models.
+We have chosen the SSP population for simplicity.
+The sources we have at hand are very luminous in the UV, and have blue colours, and so their stellar emission is likely to be dominated by the light from young stars.
+We complement these with the mid- to far-infrared models created by \citet{2007ApJ...657..810D}.
 The cold dust component of our SED constitutes a linear combination of models with constant and variable radiation fields, along with varying amounts of the PAH fraction.
 Since we are dealing here with bright/large galaxies, so the SMC and LMC models from \citet{2007ApJ...657..810D} are not included in our library.
-From the SED fits, we calculate their total far infrared luminosities by integrating the total dust model from 8 to 1000 $\micron$.
-The bolometric luminosity is obtained by integrating the total SED fit within $ 0.01-1000\micron$.
+From the SED fits, we calculate their total far-infrared luminosities by integrating the total dust model from 8 to 1000 $\micron$.
+Bolometric luminosity is obtained by integrating the total SED fit within $ 0.01-1000\micron$.